-Table 8.2.2.3 - Airport environs overlay code - For r accepted development subject to requirements and assessable dev elopment
+Table 8.2.2.3 - Airport environs overlay code - For accepted develop pment subject to requirements and assessable development

-Performance outcomes Acceptable outcomes Complies Comments For accepted development subject to requirements and assessable development Protection of operational air space PO1 Development does not interfere with movement of aircraft or the safe operation of an airport or aerodrome where within the: (a) Airport environs: OLS area of Mareeba Airport identified on Airport environs overlay map (OM- 002c); or (b) Airport environs: OLS area of Cairns Airport identified on Airport AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM- 002c.1). n/a Not applicable. environs overlay map (OM-002c.1); or (c) 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM- AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
+Performance outcomes Acceptable outcomes Complies Comments For accepted development s For accepted development subject to requirements and assessable development Protection of operational air space PO1 Development does not interfere with movement of aircraft or the safe operation of an airport or aerodrome where within the: (a) Airport environs: OLS area of Mareeba Airport identified on Airport environs overlay map (OM- 002c); or (b) Airport environs: OLS area of Cairns Airport identified on Airport AO1.1 Development does not exceed the height of the Obstacle Limitation Surface (OLS) where located within the Airport environs: OLS area of: (a) Mareeba Airport identified on Airport environs overlay map (OM-002c); or (b) Cairns Airport identified on Airport environs overlay map (OM- 002c.1).
+Not applicable.
+The subject land is not within the OLS. environs overlay map (OM-002c.1); or (c) 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM- AO1.2 Development has a maximum height of 10 metres where within the 'Airport environs: Airport buffer - 1 kilometre' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
+The land is not within the 1 kilometre buffer.
 002f); or (d) 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM- 002f).
 AO1.3 Development has a maximum height of 15 metres where within the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f). n/a Not applicable.
+The land is not within the 3 kilometre buffer.
 Lighting

 Performance outcomes Acceptable outcomes Complies Comments PO2 Development does not include lighting that: (a) has the potential to impact on the efficient and safe operation of Mareeba Airport or an aerodrome; or (b) could distract or confuse pilots.
-AO2 Development within the 'Airport environs: Distance from airport - 6 kilometres' area for Mareeba Airport identified on Airport environs overlay map (OM- 002b) or the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f) does not: (a) involve external lighting, including street lighting, that creates straight parallel lines of lighting that are more than 500 metres long; and (b) does not contain reflective cladding upwards shining lights, flashing lights or sodium lights. n/a Not applicable.
+AO2 Development within the 'Airport environs: Distance from airport - 6 kilometres' area for Mareeba Airport identified on Airport environs overlay map (OM- 002b) or the 'Airport environs: Airport buffer - 3 kilometres' of an aerodrome identified on Airport environs overlay map (OM-002f) does not: (a) involve external lighting, including street lighting, that creates straight parallel lines of lighting that are more than 500 metres long; and (b) does not contain reflective cladding upwards shining lights, flashing lights or n/a Not applicable.
+The subject land is not within the 6 kilometre buffer.
+Noise exposure sodium lights.
 PO3 Development not directly associated with Mareeba Airport is protected from aircraft noise levels that may cause harm or undue interference.
 AO3 Sensitive land uses are acoustically insulated to at least the minimum standards specified by AS2021 Acoustics - Aircraft Noise Intrusion - Building Siting and Construction where located within the 'Airport environs: 20-25 ANEF' area identified on Airport environs overlay map (OM-002d). n/a Not applicable.
+The subject land is not within the ANEF area.
 Public safety PO4 Development does not compromise public safety or risk to property.
 AO4 Development is not located within the 'Airport environs: Mareeba Airport public safety area' identified on Airport environs overlay map (OM- 002e). n/a Not applicable.
-State significant aviation fac State significant aviation facilities associated with Mareeba Airport
+The subject land is not within the airport public safety area.
+State significant aviation fac cilities associated with Mareeb a Airport